swiss-ai/multimodal-data/01-dataset-download/README.md

 **What it does:**
 - Downloads datasets from HuggingFace Hub with configurable retry logic
-- Auto-detects and downloads all dataset configurations when subset not specified
+- If subset not specified - Auto-detects and downloads all dataset configurations
 - Skips already-cached configurations automatically
 - Supports parallel downloads with configurable workers
 - Provides detailed error reports for failed downloads